Appraisals of Original

 and a warning on quality levels of online biographies.

-work may be of significant value.
-The quantity of museums owning the artist's
+that the artist's work may be of significant value.
+The quantity of museums

-works and the prestige of collecting museums are both predictors of value.
+owning the artist's works and the prestige of collecting museums are both

 - In Dr. Roger Dunbier's essay Fine